 Miller's Garden, the Mill Meadow with the Wild Flowers, Jubilee

 Hedge and the Tree Trail, or the small Woodland Walk.
 Afterwards

 a visit to the Tea Room can offer a

-selection of cakes, snacks, drinks and ice-creams.
-Seating is
+selection of cakes, snacks and hot drinks.
+Cool drinks and ice-creams

-available outside at picnic tables or inside in poorer weather.
+Room.
+Seating is available outside at picnic tables or inside

 in poorer weather.
 Toilets, including a 'disabled' one, are located